A Low-cost Differential Absorption Lidar For

 Wulfmeyer, V., and J. Bosenberg,

-Ground-based differential absorption lidar for water-vapor profiling: Assessment of accuracy, resolution and meteorological applications,
+Ground-based differential absorption lidar for water-vapor profiling: Assessment of

 Applied Optics, 1999.